JPinillos/JPinillos/README.md

 <h1 align="left">Hola, I'm Juliana</h1>

-<h3 align="left">I'm interested in research in Economics.
-I have assited in different projects in enviromental and development economics.
-I have experience in cleaning and analyzing large datasets.
-I have also coordinated and supervised data collections in Latin America.
-Instructor of maths applied to economics. <br> <br/>
+<h3 align="left">I'm a PhD student in economics at the University of Sothern California.
+I am interested in applied microeconomics, with a focus on environmental economics.
+I have also participated in different projects related to urban and development economics.  <br> <br/>

-I finished my master at the Paris School of Economics and Université Paris 1 Patheón Sorbonne.</h3>
+Previously I worked with the Inter-American Development Bank and Sciences Po.
+I obtained my master at the Paris School of Economics and tthe Université Paris 1 Patheón Sorbonne.</h3>

 <h2 align="left">Languages and Tools:</h3>